radonn24/Stable-Diffusion-Tutorials-Guides-Tips-Tricks-References-and-more/README.md

 5. Open your SD Web UI: http://127.0.0.1:7860/ (auto-launch should auto-open this for you)
 6. Completely close/quit the Stable Diffusion Web UI.
 Make sure to kill the terminal process also (the `run.bat` process).

-### Install Additional Models, Extensions, ControlNet and more ...
+### Install additional Models, Extensions, ControlNet and more ...

 7. Download desired Stable Diffusion models ([below](#2-awesome-stable-diffusion-models))
 8. Download desired Stable Diffusion extensions ([below](#3-awesome-stable-diffusion-extensions))